BrandonXu6106/obsidianpublish/content/thoughts/self-knowledge.md

 - "I see blue, I'm aware that I see blue"
 - Problems: how could two states that are nonconscious in themselves come together and make one of them conscious?
   - Curious how this applies to [emergent behaviour](emergent%20behaviour.md)
-  - By having a higher layer that enables the reference of a lower layer, this is essentially a two-way recursive relation that opens the door to much more [[composable|composable]] and perhaps complex behaviour
+  - By having a higher layer that enables the reference of a lower layer, this is essentially a two-way recursive relation that opens the door to much more [[composable.md|composable]] and perhaps complex behaviour

 Nagarjana's Argument